hhvu0102/unix_basic/README.md

 ## Some installations
 ### Connect to VPN
-**Make sure you have access to either Putty, Windows Powershell, or Terminal.
+**Make sure you have access to either Putty, or Terminal.
 If you don't, tell us!**

 ## Before we begin